 Yes, a client may even demand an in-person meeting with a coach.
 Face to face sessions may not be feasible at times and are even costlier than online ones.

 During each session a records the important learnings, challenges faced and new strategies.
 After the session coach mails this document to the client for better execution.

 How Many Parenting Coaching Sessions Does It Take To See Change?

 On an average, a client must take at least 6-7 sessions to achieve substantial results.

 Most parent coaches sign off an agreement to ensure commitment from their clients.
 A client may demand additional sessions if needed.

 A client needs to feel confident enough to handle his/ her child’s issues independently.
 It is only then one can decide to forgo the coaching support.

 Who can attend the session?

 A client can attend the session along with one’s spouse and child.
 The presence of a child will make it easier for a coach to assess the situation/problem.
 This is beneficial for first 1-2 sessions, post that it is no longer necessary.

 Our investigation demonstrated that, for later sessions, it is better that only a client attends the session.
 This is because a parenting coach only works on client specific goals and issues.

 Any additional support?

 You have to be available over phone or email to offer guidance in between the sessions.
 It may happen that a client may face a problem out of the blue, which may need your expert advice.

 It is important for a client for having a coach who is approachable.
 This is why most successful parenting coaches have an agile response system.

 How Much Does A Parenting Coach Earn?

-Salary of parenting coach is not fixed and varies as per your brand value.
+Salary of a parenting coach is not fixed and varies as per your brand value.

 Our findings show that top parenting coaches earn over $50,000 a year.
 While a mediocre coach can easily make around $36,000.